MrLooke/RatingsProject/README.md

 **Ongoing:** Database optimization pass — indexes, denormalization, and materialized views — deferred until the application reaches a stable feature set.
 The album → track join is a known candidate for denormalization once track data is imported.

 ---

-## License

-This is a personal learning project.
-License TBD.